 - The cash flow-to-debt ratio is a comparison of a firm's operating cash flow to its total debt.

 - You can calculate it if you divide the annual operating cash flow on the firm's cash flow statement by current and long-term debt on the balance sheet.

 - The ratio reflects a company's ability to repay its debts and within what time frame, and an optimal ratio is 1 or higher.

-- The ratio may be calculated using non-standard variables and doesn't account for other industry-specific characteristics that impact the resulting figure, so it should be viewed in the context of comparable companies and alongside other financial statements.
+- The ratio should be viewed in the context of comparable firms and alongside other financial statements.